RT520RF - Setting TPI Control Algorithm

 • RT520RF - Setting the Span Control Algorithm

 RT520RF : Setting Span Control Algorithm (5.15.1) .
 Buttons Used : Menu , Arrows and Tick .
-Description : Span is the temperature difference, between ...
+Description : Span is the temperature difference, between which the thermostat operates and keeps the required setpoint temperature.
+For example, if you set a ...

 • RT520RF - Setting Program Schedules